mpampuch/nextflow-notes/README.md

 print("Process completed")
 ```

+> [!NOTE]
-**Note:** Notice how this script is _not quite python_ because it's using `$` string interpolation.
+> Notice how this script is _not quite python_ because it's using `$` string interpolation.
 This is as if you had written the script block like this instead:

 ```nextflow
 process SayHi {